Back to blog

 Webflow vs Framer pricing plans

-Webflow's pricing is divided into Site Plans (for publishing websites) and Workspace Plans (for team collaboration):
+Webflow simplified its pricing in May 2026, combining the old CMS and Business site plans into a single Premium tier.
+Webflow's pricing is now divided into Site Plans (for publishing websites) and Workspace Plans (for team collaboration):

 Framer pricing structure